KEYVON:

 Inglorious Basterds is Quentin Tarantino's entertaining and stylish take on an alternate World War II where Jews kill Nazis.
 Tarantino is my favorite filmmaker to come out of the 90's.
 I follow everything this dude does.
 I've seen every Tarantino movie since Pulp Fiction opening day.
 Yes even Four Rooms.
 So maybe I came in with abnormally high expectations, but his most recent films Kill Bill & Grindhouse exceeded my lofty expectations.
 And though Basterds was entertaining and a very good movie it was one of my least favorite Tarantino films.

-I felt about Curious Case of Benjamin Button or There Will Be Blood.
+I might be a little hard on QT by saying the movie was somewhat of a letdown, but it was still one of the best movies of the year.
+Sorta how I felt about Curious Case of Benjamin Button or There Will Be Blood.
 There was so much potential and such a great cast and crew, I just didn't feel it was all I thought it could be.
 I mean it was a war movie with no battle scenes.
 Come on.
 The best thing about the film had to be actor Christoph Waltz.
 Who played Colonel Hans Landa, by far and away the best villain of the year.
 He made me so uncomfortable with every scene he was in I was scared to see what happened next.
 Like in Pulp Fiction and Death Proof, Tarantino brings that frightening suspense that is almost unbearable to watch.
 And of course Tarantino brought his quarky film-making to the screen, with references about movies, cool cameos, and awesome visuals.
 Even an average Tarantino movie is still better than most.

 Grade: B+